 Take the Air Train all the way to the Helensvale Station, this journey will take around 90 minutes.
 From Helensvale Station take the G:Link train to Surfers Paradise, this journey will take around 40 minutes.
 There are 4 different stations at Surfers Paradise so choose the station that is closest to your accommodation.

 If you purchase a Go Card at the Airport station the entire trip will cost $32.22 per adult and $25.37 per child.
 Without a Go Card it is $38.40 per adult and $28.50 per child.
-If you decide to purchase a Go Card you will need to purchase one for each person in your group, which will cost $10 per adult and $5 per child, which is refundable when you return.
+If you decide to purchase a Go Card you will need to purchase one for each person in your group, which will cost $10 per adult and $5 per child, which is refundable when you return them.

 I’d recommend purchasing a Go Card if you won’t have your own car as you can then use this on the G:Link for discounted tickets.